SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 ]
 ```

 Success!
-There's evidence of our workflow definition that we deployed in a previous exercise, listed (in an array) in the output.
+There's evidence of our workflow definition that we deployed in a previous exercise, listed (in an array, denoted by the outermost `[ ... ]`) in the output.

 ### 7. Explore further Workflow API endpoints with the `workflow` script